omilli/omilli/README.md

   <summary>javascript.readMore();</summary>
   <br>

   Back in 2010, I was a jQuery ninja, building UI components and utility libraries with the famous $.
-I went through a Knockout/Backbone/Ember phase before settling on React, Angular and everything in between.
+I went through a Knockout/Backbone/Ember phase before focusing on React and Angular while still trying everything in between.
+Of the most recent frameworks, I think Astro and NextJS are the most interesting to work with.

   Building things with zero dependency JavaScript is fun but rarely practical in a work environment.
 I don't have strong opinions about this vs that framework or library.
 Everything is just an abstraction, a dialect of a language I've spoken for 15 years.